lhchau/geometry-sam/README.md

 - Instead of increasing magnitude follows ratio, increase with the fixed constant.
 - Why preconditioning $H(w)$ is not effecitve for deep learning especially over-parameterized setting?
 - Results of this project give intuition for IRE.
 Because IRE double learning rate for $95 \%$ parameters.

+## Project 3:

+**Check the hypothesis: The number of `ratio > 1`, which is `checkpoint1` are higher, the generalization of SAM is higher?**

+- Methods to validate: We see that if the high increasing perturbation radius $\rho$ means the decreasing of `checkpoint1` because each parameter have their own threshold of not escaping attractor.
+- We run SAM with different perturbation radius value $\rho = 0.01, \rho=0.05, \rho=0.1$ and combining them parameters with `ratio > 1` and counting proportion of `checkpoint1`
+  - The worst case: the number of `checkpoint1` does not affect generalization.
+  - The best case: The number of `checkpoint1` have a correlation with generalization.